openstack-archive/vmtp/doc/source/usage.rst

 It is possible to limit the host selection to a specific availability zone by specifying its name in the yaml configuration file ('availability_name' parameter).

 The *--hypervisor* argument can also be used to specify explicitly on which hosts to run the test VMs.
 The first *--hypervisor* argument specifies on which host to run the test server VM.
 The second *--hypervisor* argument (in the command line) specifies on which host to run the test client VMs.

 The syntax to use for the argument value is either availability_zone and host name separated by a column (e.g. "--hypervisor nova:host26") or host name (e.g. "--hypervisor host12").
 In the latter case, VMTP will automaticaly pick the availability zone of the host.

 Picking a particular host can be handy for example when exact VM placement can impact the data path performance (for example rack based placement).

-The first --hypervisor argument specifies on which host to run the test server VM.
-The second --hypervisor argument specifies on which host to run the test client VMs.

 The value of the argument must match the hypervisor host name as known by OpenStack (or as displayed using "nova hypervisor-list").

 If an availability zone is provided, VMTP will check that the host name exists in that availability zone.